yegor256/xdsd/_drafts/no-obligations-principle.md

 team members.
 They should be responsible for their own tasks and report back to the project manager when they are done.

+{% picture http://img.xdsd.org/2014/04/big-lebowski-her-life-is-in-your-hands.jpg 0 The Big Lebowski (1998) by Joel Coen %}

 Implementation problems should be solved by team members on their own.

-How do we solve this in XDSD?
+How do we accomplish this in XDSD?

 ## I Owe You Nothing